Play the Songs

 - Ding Dong!
 The Witch is Dead YPE (performance)

 - Balloon Ascension YPE (performance)

 - No Place Like Home YPE (rehearsal)

 - Finale YPE (performance)

-The Young Performers’ Edition of The Wizard of Oz is a one-hour adaptation specially tailored for elementary school and middle school aged children.
+The Young Performers’ Edition of THE WIZARD OF OZ is a one-hour adaptation specially tailored for elementary school and middle school aged actors.
 The materials have been prepared to help your school or organization mount the best possible production and to give your children an exciting and rewarding experience.